yahoo-business-directory-worth-it

 Limited International Reach

 Yahoo’s strongest presence remains in the United States, with significantly less market share in many international markets.
 For businesses with global ambitions or those targeting customers outside the US, the directory’s impact may be limited.
+This is particularly important if you’re considering whether to add your business to Yahoo versus focusing on platforms with stronger international presence.

 Declining User Base

-Let’s be honest, Yahoo doesn’t command the audience it once did.
+Let’s be honest—Yahoo doesn’t command the audience it once did.
 Year over year, its user base has been declining as people migrate to other platforms and services.
 This trend means that the potential return on investment for Yahoo directory listings has been steadily decreasing.

 I recently analyzed traffic sources for a client’s website and found that referrals from Yahoo-related properties had dropped nearly 60% over three years, while Google-based referrals continued to grow.
 This stark contrast highlighted the shifting landscape of online visibility.